RPGroup-PBoC/chann_cap/LOGBOOK.md

 what I'm working on the project in order to have a record and a better track of what I have already tried and what work or didn't work.

+## 2019/12

+**2019/12/19**
+- Today I worked through the derivation of the one-state bursty gene expression following Charlotte's notes.
+After brainstorming with Muir about this idea, it became it's own little project.
+So look for a future paper on bursty transcription!

+**2019/12/01**
+- Today I cleaned the figures from the mRNA distribution MCMC fit notebook and generated independent scripts for each of them.
+- I also finished the section that talks about the skewness and its systematic deviation with the data.
+- I then cleaned the figures from the MaxEnt notebook and generated individual scripts for all these.

 ## 2019/11

 **2019/11/27**